akshayayadav/genefamily-domain-composition-cosine-scoring/README.md

-### Container for domain composition based genefamily scoring
+### Tool for protein-domain-composition-based-gene-family scoring

-This container contains application for scoring gene families using their Pfam protein domain composition.
-Cosine function is used to compare and score gene families.
+This container contains application for scoring gene-families using their Pfam protein domain composition.
+Cosine function is used to compare the protein domains of the sequences within gene-families.

  1. #### Downloading the container
   ```